 If you’re stuck between choosing real wood furniture and furniture with a wood veneer finish, there are more factors to consider than just the price.
 Here we’ve broken down some pros and cons of each material.
 It’s important to consider which factors would benefit you most when shopping for your new furniture.

-- Solid wood furniture is very durable and in many cases easy to repair.
+Advantages of Solid Wood: Solid wood furniture is very durable and, in many cases, easy to repair.
 This includes anything from scratches, watermarks, dents and stains.
 You can usually give it a light sand with fine sandpaper to take care of any markings.

 Wood Veneer Finishes: Oak, Walnut and Painted Oak